Wundowie charcoal iron and wood distillation plant: Foundation and construction

 Although the government had been investigating local production of iron using charcoal for some years, the story of the plant at Wundowrie begins with the passing of the Wood Distillation and Charcoal Iron and Steel Industry Act 1943.
-This authorised the state government to set up and operate a plant to carry out "wood distillation and the production of Charcoal Iron and of Steel" and to set up a "Charcoal Iron and Steel Industry Board of Management".
-The champion of this legislation was Albert Hawke.
+This authorised the state government to set up and operate a plant to carry out wood distillation and the production of Charcoal Iron and of Steel and to set up a Charcoal Iron and Steel Industry Board of Management.
+The champion of this legislation was Bert Hawke.

 The plant was to produce 10,000 tons of pig iron, 480 tons of acetic acid, and 112,000 gallons of wood naphtha each year.
 The chemicals were to be a by-product of the production—via destructive distillation of wood, in externally-heated closed retorts—of charcoal to be used in a blast furnace for making iron.
 The production of these chemicals was intended to enhance the commercial viability of the iron-making operation.
 The wood would come from the jarrah forests in the area, and any wood suitable for use as timber would be processed as sawn timber, to further enhance the commercial viability; wood for the retorts would mainly consist of offcuts and waste wood from the sawmilling operations.

-Work at the site was under way by November 1944.
+Work at the site was underway by November 1944.
 In March 1945, the foundations for the blast furnace had been constructed but work on the furnace itself was held up by lack of steel, and work on the retorts had commenced.

-The Department of Housing developed the model township of Wundowie—based on "garden town' principles—to house the workers at the plant.
+The Department of Housing developed the model township of Wundowie, based on garden town principles, to house the workers at the plant.

 In 1947, there was a change of government in Western Australia, and the incoming government—while still supporting in principle an iron and steel industry for south-west WA—held an enquiry into the Wundowie development, and placed a hold on building housing and business premises in the new town.
-However, construction of the plant itself was, by then, well advanced and the enquiry found in favour of the project.
+However, construction of the plant itself was, by then, well advanced and the enquiry findings were in favour of the project.
 It was completed in late 1947.